 Funded by the Genesis Foundation, the works were subsequently recorded on The Sixteen’s own record label Coro.
-The album, which is now available here, was launched in October 2014 to extensive coverage in the press.
+The album was launched in October 2014 to extensive coverage in the press, available here.

 Photos from the premiere concerts at LSO St Luke’s and the V&A Museum are available here.